abbott567/blog/src/posts/european-accessibility-act-what-you-need-to-know/content.md

 ### Educate your team
 Make sure everyone in your organisation knows about the EAA and what it means for your teams.
 This includes senior stakeholders who likely hold the learning and development budgets, which you'll need to convince them to spend on some EAA preparation training.

 Consider getting help from an accessibility expert or external training organisation.
-They can provide guidance and help you avoid common pitfalls.
+They can provide guidance and help you avoid common mistakes.

-If you can, upskill yourself so you can support your team.
+If you can, up-skill yourself so you can support your team.
 There are lots of courses on the Web Content Accessibility Guidelines which will go a long way towards meeting the EAA.

 ### Don’t leave it until the last minute
 The deadline for meeting the EAA is 28 June 2025, so make sure you finish the work ahead of time.